Understanding the value of IHG points (and ways to save the most money on your next stay)

-There’s something to be said about IHG points value and flexibility.
-With 5,600+ hotels worldwide, there’s a good chance you can find a location for your next trip, no matter where you’re going.
+There’s something to be said about the value of IHG points value and their flexibility for booking travel.
+With 5,900+ hotels worldwide, there’s a good chance you can find a location for your next trip, no matter where you’re going.

 Let’s dive into what value you can expect to get from your IHG points.